 Compromised (clincher) settlements are usually only reopened for fraud and other misrepresentations.
 Clincher agreements are considered to be a “full and final” settlement of your against the employer (their ).

 North Carolina law states settlement agreements are generally binding on the parties after they have been approved by the Industrial Commission.
 However, the language contained in N.C.
-General Statute §97-47 allows for a final award of the Industrial Commission to be re-opened, reviewed, or modified based on a change in the injured worker’s condition.
+General Statute §97-47 allows for a final award of the Industrial Commission to be re-opened, reviewed, or modified based on a change in the ’s condition.
 The statute specifically states:

-“Upon its own motion or upon the application of any party in interest on the grounds of a change in condition, the Industrial Commission may review any award, and on such review may make an award ending, diminishing, or increasing the compensation previously awarded…but no such review shall be made after two years from the date of the last payment of compensation pursuant to an award under this Article, except that in cases in which only medical or other treatment bills are paid, no such review shall be made after 12 months from the date of the last payment of bills for medical or other treatment, paid pursuant to this Article.”
+“Upon its own motion or upon the application of any party in interest on the grounds of a change in condition, the Industrial Commission may review any award, and on such review may make an award ending, diminishing, or increasing the previously awarded…but no such review shall be made after two years from the date of the last payment of pursuant to an award under this Article, except that in cases in which only medical or other treatment bills are paid, no such review shall be made after 12 months from the date of the last payment of bills for medical or other treatment, paid pursuant to this Article.”